Forricide/still-feel-alive/Chapter 1.md

 The realization hits her hard, almost physical, and she half-stumbles, a shard of glass digging into her foot.

-She cuts off a startled cry, but the man - *Dad* - is already turning.
+She cuts off a startled cry, looks up.
+The man - *Dad* - doesn't move for a second, then turns.

 He stares at her, for a second, then yells, incoherent.

 One cautious step back isn't enough to dodge a flung wine bottle.
-It smashes against her shoulder, breaks.
+It smashes against her shoulder, shatters, pushing her back.
 Remnants splatter her clothing.

 Damp, cold, disgusting.

-*Damp, disgusting, scraping.* More screaming.
+*Damp, disgusting, scraping.* More screaming, and she isn't sure if it's her, or him, or both of them.

-She shakes, steps over more junk towards the door.
-The man had looked like her father from behind, but now, she realizes that she doesn't recognize him at all.
+She shakes, steps over more junk, backing away towards the door.
+He had looked like her father from behind, but now, she realizes that she doesn't recognize the red-faced man at all.
 A stranger in her home... or is she a stranger in his home? *Where am I?*

-He's is screaming at her, now.
+He's screaming at her, now.
 Rage, or fear, or something else.
-It's all the more reason to *get out*, push open the door.
+It's all the more reason to *get out*, turn the lock, push open the door.

 Something heavy hits her in the back as she staggers out the door.
+Only by twisting her body is she able to manage falling on her back onto the small lawn.

-She looks up, crouched over, to see the man staring at her.
+She looks up, pushing her body off the ground with her right arm, to see the man staring at her.

-Her, weak, unmoving, half-dead.
-Him, shaking, with eyes darting about, ragged breathing, a red face, anger.
+Her, weak, barely moving, half-dead.
+Him, shaking, with eyes darting about, ragged breathing through a fierce glare, rage.

 *Who is he?*